Jeremy-Walton/jeremy-walton.github.io/packing-list.md

 - Physical Bible (Label with our name)
 - Pillow and bedding (sheets, blanket or sleeping bag).
 Talk with people in your room to find out who needs to bring sheets or sleeping bags.
-    - The Majority of people are going to be sleeping on the ground.
+    - The majority of people are going to be sleeping on the ground.
 - Swimwear
 - Towel/washcloths
 - Water shoes